Laverda 750SFC: 2nd batch

 A second batch was produced in early 1972 with 11,000 frame numbers.
 These had a revised fairing, seat and exhaust.

+1973

+As we learned after extensive researches (2024), at least four SFCs were made in 1973 for racing and development use, most probably with engine numbers in the 14,000 series.

+A new lower frame "low boy" has been introduced.

-Three SFCs were made in 1973 for development use.
-They were fitted with magnesium crankcases, new heads and lighter crankshafts.
+They were fitted with magnesium front and rear hubs, front and rear hydraulic Brembo disk brakes, magnesium crankcases, new heads with a single row cam chain and a lighter crankshafts.

+An alternator replaced the Bosch dynamo.

 These changes made the engines fragile and the bikes difficult to ride so the new parts weren't used on subsequent machines.

+According to Augusto Brettoni, this new engine was really efficient, but indeed "fragile" because of the distribution chain.

 3rd batch

 In 1974, 222 SFCs were built, just under half of these being exported to the US as street legal production racers.
 The frame was lowered, bigger forks fitted and the bodywork revised.
 Twin 280 mm Brembo disc brakes were fitted on the front with a single disc on the rear.
 The engine was modified with a larger oil pump, lighter crankshaft and conrods, a higher 9.9:1 compression ratio and modified valves.
 The carbs were changed to 36 mm Dell'Ortos.
 Power output was 75 bhp at 7,500rpm.
 A magnesium rear hub was fitted and the gearbox cover was also magnesium.
 This third batch had 16,000 frame numbers for the European machines and 17,000 for the US machines which were fitted with Nippon-Denso speedos, turn indicators and other items to comply with federal regulations.